 You need to evaluate the quality of each study you include in your systematic review.
 This critical appraisal is often called "quality assessment" or "risk of bias assessment."
 Your evaluations are shown in a table format in your article.
 There are several tools to help you evaluate various types of studies and create a table.

 Cochrane's ROB 2 Risk of Bias Tool evaluates randomized controlled trials on seven items:

 For more information on risk of bias, see the Cochrane Handbook, Chapter 8: Assessing risk of bias in included studies.

-Jadad Scale: assigns trials a score of 0-5 based on the quality of randomisation, blinding, and withdrawls
+Jadad Scale: assigns trials a score of 0-5 based on the quality of randomization, blinding, and withdrawls

 Robvis: a free online tool to create high-quality tables that summarize the risk of bias across studies with red, green, and yellow circles.